open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/automatic/spring-boot.md

 </Configuration>
 ```

-you can find more configuration options for the OpenTelemetry appender in the documentatioln of the
+you can find more configuration options for the OpenTelemetry appender in the documentation of the
 [Logback](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/instrumentation/logback/logback-appender-1.0/library/README.md)
 and
 [Log4j](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/instrumentation/log4j/log4j-appender-2.17/library/README.md)